Differential Walk on Spheres: PDE-constrained shape optimization

-\paragraph{Differentiating shape functionals} We minimize \(\shapeObjective\paren{\param}\) using stochastic gradient optimization, which requires estimates of the derivative of the shape functional $\shapeObjective\paren{\param}$ with respect to the parameters $\param$.
+\paragraph{Differentiating shape functionals} We minimize \(\shapeObjective\paren{\param}\) using \emph{stochastic} gradient optimization, which requires stochastic estimates of the derivative of the shape functional $\shapeObjective\paren{\param}$ with respect to the parameters $\param$.
 From the Reynolds transport theorem, this derivative equals \citep[p.
-239]{henrot2018shape}:
+239]{henrot2018shape}: \footnote{Throughout, we distinguish between \emph{total derivatives} $\nicefrac{\dd}{\dd\param}$ and \emph{partial derivatives} $\nicefrac{\partial}{\partial\param}$.}